 Common oregano is botanically known as Origanum vulgare, Greek for "joy of the mountains."
 It can be found growing wild on mountainsides of Greece and other Mediterranean countries where it is a herb of choice.

 The oregano plant is a perennial which grows up to two feet tall and bears tiny leaves which lend a pungent aroma and strong flavor to a variety of savory foods.
 When in bloom, the plant sports pink or purple flowers, which are also edible.
 The leaves are used fresh from the plant or dried.
 Commercially, oregano's biggest market is in perfumes.

 Oregano, commonly called "the pizza herb," is one of the most widely-used herbs worldwide, so it is hard to imagine anyone not having tried it.
 However, oregano was virtually unused in America until returning World War II soldiers heightened the popularity of pizza.
-In fact, sales of oregano increased by 5200 percent between 1948 and 1956 due to pizza mania.
-Yet oregano to one person may be something completely different to another, as it is easily confused with its close relative, marjoram.
+In fact, sales of oregano increased by 5,200 percent between 1948 and 1956 due to pizza mania.

+Oregano to one person may be something completely different to another, as it is easily confused with its close relative, marjoram.
 In the Mediterranean, oregano is also known as wild marjoram, but that doesn't mean it is marjoram.